iterorganization/IMAS-Python/docs/source/courses/basic/explore.rst

 Explore the structure and contents of an IDS
 --------------------------------------------

-imas-python has several features and utilities for exploring an IDS.
+IMAS-Python has several features and utilities for exploring an IDS.
 These are best used in an interactive Python console, such as the default python console or the `IPython
 <https://ipython.org/>`_ console.